 With costs continually rising, it is reasonable to suggest that Massachusetts students today, on average, will borrow more than \$825,000 in their lifetime for homes, motor vehicles, college tuition, credit cards, and other reasons.
 Additionally, according to the Education Data Initiative, in 2024 the average student loan debt for student borrowers living in Massachusetts was \$35,529.
 Are these students prepared to make educated and informed decisions on what loans, bank accounts, investments and retirement plans are best suited to their needs?
-Most studies suggest they are not, including the 2025 Interim Update National Report Card on State Efforts to Improve Financial Literacy in High Schools published by the Center for Financial Literacy, which has given Massachusetts an "F." Furthermore, Massachusetts is currently projected to be one of only three states with the same letter grade by 2028.
-Our New England neighbors fared much better with Connecticut, New Hampshire, and Rhode Island projected to reach a grade letter "A" by 2028, while Maine and Vermont are projected to achieve "B" and "C" grades respectively.
+Most studies suggest they are not, including the 2025 High Schools published by the Center for Financial Literacy, which has given Massachusetts an "F." Furthermore, Massachusetts is currently projected to be one of only three states with the same letter grade by 2028.
+Update Projected to achieve "B" and "C" grades respectively.